lammps/lammps/doc/src/fix_mdi_qmmm.rst

 used to specify *real* or *metal* units.
 This will ensure the correct unit conversions between LAMMPS and MDI units.
 The other code will also perform similar unit conversions into its preferred units.

-LAMMPS can also be used as an MDI driver in other unit choices it supports, e.g. *lj*, but then no unit conversion is performed.

 Related commands
 """"""""""""""""